westey-m/semantic-kernel-1/docs/decisions/00NN-vector-search-design.md

 ## Decision Outcome

-Chosen option: 1: Search Object, because
-It allows more future extensibility without breaking changes and makes it easier to implement the current requirements.
+Chosen option: 1: Search Object, because it allows more future extensibility without breaking changes and makes it easier to implement the current requirements.